tryton/trytond/doc/ref/bus.rst

     notification popup.
 The meaning of `title`, `body` and `priority` is defined in :ref:`bus_notification_spec`.

-    If `user` is not set, the current :ref:`Transaction.user` is used.
+    If `user` is not set, the current :attr:`~trytond.transaction.Transaction.user` is used.
+Otherwise `user` is
-    Otherwise `user` is the user ID to notify.
+    the user ID to notify.

     If `client` is not set then every client of the user will receive the message.
 If `client` and `user` are not set, the system will send the